 To write your thesis with articles you need to have one or several articles posted, submitted, accepted or published.
-Only if your contribution is significant, the article will be considered as part of your thesis.
-The advantage of a thesis written with articles is that articles can replace the chapters of the results section.
-NB: before each article, you must include a brief summary of the results, indicating precisely and in detail your contribution to each article (2-3 pages), as well as the stage of publication of the article (e.g. submitted, under review, published, etc.).
+Include the most recent version of the articles as they are posted or published.
+In a thesis written with articles, they replace the chapters of the results section.
+NB: before each article, you must include a brief summary of the results, indicating precisely and in detail your contribution to each article (2-3 pages), as well as the stage of publication of the article (e.g. posted, submitted, under review, published, etc.).

-Important note on self-plagiarism: The sections indicated hereafter with " $\rightarrow$ " must reflect the individual PhD student's original work, and not be a replication of text available in other articles/manuscripts even if authored or co-authored by the PhD student.
+Important note on self-plagiarism: The sections indicated hereafter with "→" must reflect the individual PhD student's original work, and not be a replication of text available in other articles/manuscripts even if authored or co-authored by the PhD student.
 Indeed, articles are very often a multi-author work, therefore using blocks of text of other articles in these sections of your thesis, which is a single author work, is considered as (self-)plagiarism.
 Briefly referring to other articles, with proper citation, is evidently permitted if it contributes to the overall understanding (also refer to the UNIL Directives 0.3 and 0.3bis)